malenkiki/node-spreadsheet-column/README.md

 ```

 Note: Letters are converted to uppercases.

-Note 2: A group having both letters and digits throw an error.
-Exemple: `V4 LI D` has its first group invalid.
+Note 2: A group having both letters and digits throws an error.
+Example: `V4 LI D` has its first group invalid.

 ## Test it!